CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 4. Back in the UI, click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/43-Remove-Add/add-circle.svg" height="18" width="18">}} (Add Image) above the table.

-    {{<figure src="/images/netq/lcm-import-netq-image-dialog-310.png" width="250">}}
+    {{<figure src="/images/netq/lcm-import-netq-image-dialog-320.png" width="250">}}

-5. Provide the *.deb* file from an external drive that matches the criteria for the selected image, either by dragging and dropping it onto the dialog or by selecting it from a directory.
+5. Provide the *.deb* file(s) from an external drive that matches the criteria for the selected image, either by dragging and dropping it onto the dialog or by selecting it from a directory.

 6. Click **Import**.

-    {{<figure src="/images/netq/lcm-import-netq-image-in-process-310.png" width="250">}}
+    {{<figure src="/images/netq/lcm-import-netq-image-in-process-320.png" width="250">}}

 <div style="padding-left: 18px;">On successful completion, you receive confirmation of the upload.</div>

-    {{<figure src="/images/netq/lcm-import-netq-image-success-310.png" width="250">}}
+    {{<figure src="/images/netq/lcm-import-netq-image-success-320.png" width="250">}}

 <div style="padding-left: 18px;">If the upload was not successful, an <em>Image Import Failed</em> message is shown.
 Close the Import Image dialog and try uploading the file again.</div>

 7. Click **Done**.

-8. Click **Uploaded** tab to verify the image is in the repository.
+8. Click **Uploaded** to verify the images are in the repository.

-9. Repeat Steps 1-8 until all of the missing images are uploaded to the repository.
     When all of the missing images have been uploaded, the Missing list will be empty.

 10. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14">}} to return to the LCM dashboard.